Skip to content

 • Curricula and continuing education programmes address sustainable construction: Close cooperation with the Slovak and Czech chambers of architects has led to the development of new continuing education programmes on sustainable and energy-efficient construction.
 In addition, the Faculty of Architecture and Design at the Technical University of Bratislava has permanently integrated topics such as climate-neutral urban districts and renewable energies into its curriculum.

-• Joint knowledge platform ‘climarchi.net’: With the website climarchi.net, the project team has established a central information platform for sustainable architecture that did not previously exist in this form.
-It offers practical examples, specialist articles and tools for architects and experts to make innovative low-carbon solutions better known and more accessible.
+• Climarchi.net joint knowledge platform: With the climarchi.net website, the project team has established a central information platform for sustainable architecture that did not previously exist in this form.
+It offers practical examples, specialist articles and tools for architects and professionals in order to raise awareness of innovative low-carbon solutions and make them more accessible.
 In the long term, the platform will also involve companies and local authorities.

 More about this project